phenogit/phenogit.github.io/kit-korner-notes.markdown

                             2) Arrange to make a moderate slam try in any suit or notrump
                             3) Make a very strong slam try in any suit
-                            4) Bid RKC for any suit Other non-jumps are sign offs
+                            4) Bid RKC for any suit
+                    2S: 3 spades
+                    2N: Exactly 2=3=4=4
+                    3C: 5 clubs
+                    3D: 5 diamonds
+                2H: Non-invitaional, presumably 6-4, since with 5-4 or 5-5 you would have bid 2H
+                3H: 5-5 slam try
+                4H: Self splinter for spades
+                Other non-jumps are sign offs
                 Jumps below game are natural slam tries
             2C: Always show both minors, at least 5-4 unless precisely 1=4=3=5 or 1=4=4=4
             2D: 1=4=5=3 or 6+ diamonds
             2H: 3=4=5=1
-            2S: Always 4s, no singleton or voids
+            2S: Always 4 spades, no singleton or voids
             3H: 4 card support, shortness somewhere, non-minimum
             3S: 4 card support, shortness somewhere, minimum 1N